civic-data/Checkbook/SOLR-INSTALL.md

  instructions.
 It's really about setting the postgres DB user's password, and therefore should be documented in INSTALL.md.*

-4. Set the PostgreSQL authn connection configuration:
+4. Set the PostgreSQL connection authentication configuration:

- Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf`) and change this line
+ Open up the PostgreSQL configuration file (a file somewhere like `/etc/postgresql/9.1/main/pg_hba.conf` if Ubuntu 12.04 or `/var/lib/pgsql/9.3/data/pg_hba.conf` if CentOS 6.4) and change

           `local  all        postgres          peer`

  to this:

           `local  all        postgres          md5`

+ *Note: If there is no `local  all  postgres  peer` line, but there is a  `local  all  all  peer`, then leave that line in place and simply precede it with a new `local  all  postgres  md5` line.
+The third value in the line is the user, and PostgreSQL's rule is to accept the first matching line, so by putting that line first, the md5 authentication method will be used for the `postgres` user while `peer` will continue to be used for all other users.*

  *Note: Again, that "postgres" user is the main PG database user, and changing its authentication mechanism could affect up other things.